HakAl/plodelta/src/README.md

 ## Simple proof of concept

-Small react app to input your PF HM3 stats.
+Small react app to input your stats.
 It shows where you're more than 10% off with colors!

+- How do PF ranges differ based on stake / rake structure?